TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 While the results on image-text retrieval are significantly worse than the state-of-the-art, we can still observe that we are not far off from the performance of FLAVA @flava.
 Considering that FLAVA was developed by a team of researchers from Meta AI, and that this is our first iteration of a multimodal model, the results are promising.
-From CLIP, VLMo, and BEiT-3 we are still far off, but this can at least partly be attributed to the fact that those model are significantly larger than ours, and that they have been trained on much more data, which we show in @models_data_size_comparison.
+From CLIP, VLMo, and BEiT-3 we are still far off, but this can at least partly be attributed to the fact that those model are significantly larger than ours, and that they have been trained on much more data.
+The latter is shown in @models_data_size_comparison.
 The increased performance on Flickr30K compared to COCO can be attributed to the fact that the Flickr30K dataset is smaller.
 For a given image, there are 5 correct captions in only 5k possible captions (25k for COCO), and for a given caption there are only 1k possible images (5k for COCO).

+We also proof our statement of @multimodal_models that using two unrelated unimodal models, one image and one text model, for image-text retrieval fails, as the representations produced by the two models are not aligned.
+We do this by using the pretrained image and text variant from
+Data2Vec2 @data2vec2 as the image and text encoder, respectively.
+Each image is encoded by the image encoder, and each caption is encoded by the text encoder, after which the representation of the $mono(["I_CLS"])$ and $mono(["T_CLS"])$ token is extracted and used for retrieval according to our formulation from @vision_language_contrast.
+This approach does not reach a score of more than 0.2% on any metric, and is therefore inappropriate for image-text retrieval.
+Consequently, we can conclude that training a multimodal model is essential for the alignment of modalities.

-The model reaches 40.26% accuracy on the (zero-shot) ImageNet classification task, which is significantly worse that the 76.2% reached by
+Transformer SHRe reaches 40.26% accuracy on the (zero-shot) ImageNet classification task, which is significantly worse that the 76.2% reached by
-CLIP @clip, which is an actual zero-shot application.
+CLIP @clip, with CLIP being an actual zero-shot application (see previous section).

 #show table: set text(8pt)